open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 The tracing setup and configuration should be run before your application code.
 One tool commonly used for this task is the [`-r, --require module`](https://nodejs.org/api/cli.html#cli_r_require_module) flag.

-Create a file with a name like `tracing.js` which will contain your tracing setup code.
+Create a file with a name like `tracing.ts`or`tracing.js` (Based on if you are using TypeScript or Node.js) which will contain your tracing setup code.

 {{< tabs TypeScript JavaScript >}}

 {{< tab >}}
+/*tracing.ts*/
 // Require dependencies
 const opentelemetry = require("@opentelemetry/sdk-node");
 const { getNodeAutoInstrumentations } = require("@opentelemetry/auto-instrumentations-node");